tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/use-rest-api-backend.md

   - [Read All Registrations](dn223270\(v=azure.100\).md)

-You then have the option to specify a **$top** parameter which limits the number of registrations returned.
-If more registrations are present for that query, then a **X-MS-ContinuationToken** header is returned, which you can pass to subsequent calls in order to continue retrieving the remaining registrations.
-Also note that the format of the body is now an XML Atom feed, as shown in the previously-mentioned API topics.
+You then have the option to specify a **$top** parameter, which limits the number of registrations returned.
+If more registrations are present for that query, then an **X-MS-ContinuationToken** header is returned, which you can pass to subsequent calls in order to continue retrieving the remaining registrations.
+Also note that the format of the body is now an XML Atom feed, as shown in the previously mentioned API topics.

 The following Java code from **minterastlib** retrieves all registrations with a tag;